Maxwell House Haggadah: History

 A Haggadah is a ritual Jewish text containing prayers, hymns, Midrashic statements, and commentary on the story of Passover – the Jewish holiday celebrating the liberation of the Israelites from slavery in ancient Egypt.
 This text is recited by participants at a Passover Seder.
 The Haggadah has appeared in print since the 15th century and thousands of editions have been published.

 The Maxwell House Haggadah debuted in 1932 as part of a marketing campaign for Maxwell House kosher-for-Passover coffee by Joseph Jacobs Advertising originally of New York City and currently based in Teaneck, New Jersey.
 Copies were distributed in-store with the purchase of Maxwell House Coffee.
 While other kosher for Passover food companies – such as Manischewitz and Streit's – also distributed their own Haggadahs, the Maxwell House Haggadah became the best known and most widely used in American Jewish homes.
-Balin contends that this popularity was due to three factors:
+Carole B. Balin, professor of Jewish history, contends that this popularity was due to three factors: